An Overview of Torts

 When You File a Lawsuit

 Upon filing a personal injury lawsuit with the courts, you become the plaintiff in the case.
 The person who injured you becomes the defendant.
 The process of discovery then begins.
 At this time, the lawyers typically begin gathering facts for their case by exchanging documents.
 They may also begin asking questions via written interrogatories or through in-person depositions that are taken under oath.
 After the discovery process, many cases are settled before going to trial.
-Only a small percentage of personal injury cases ever go to trial.
+Only a small percentage of personal injury cases ever go to trial but our Oklahoma City firm is prepared to do just that, if necessary.

 Statute of Limitations